Galois actions on homotopy groups: Relative and filtered homotopy types

-\begin{proposition} There is a cofibrantly generated model structure on $FDG\Alg_A(R)$ (resp. $Fc\Alg_A(R)$), with fibrations and weak equivalences as in Definition \ref{deffilmodel}. \end{proposition} \begin{proof} The forgetful functor $FDG\Alg_A(R)\to FDG\Mod_A(R)$ (resp. $Fc\Alg_A(R) \to Fc\Mod_A(R)$) has a left adjoint.
-We may apply this to \cite{Hirschhorn} Theorem 11.3.2 to obtain a cofibrantly generated model structure from that given in Lemma \ref{fdgmod}. \end{proof}
+\begin{proposition} There is a cofibrantly generated model structure on $FDG\Alg_A(R)$ (resp. $Fc\Alg_A(R)$), for which a morphism is a fibration or weak equivalence whenever the underlying morphism in $FDG\Mod_A(R)$ (resp. $Fc\Mod_A(R)$) is so (in the model structure of Lemma \ref{fdgmod}). \end{proposition} \begin{proof} The forgetful functor $FDG\Alg_A(R)\to FDG\Mod_A(R)$ (resp. $Fc\Alg_A(R) \to Fc\Mod_A(R)$) preserves filtered colimits and has a left adjoint, the free algebra functor.
+Since the free algebra functor maps trivial generating cofibrations to weak equivalences, we may apply \cite[Theorem 11.3.2]{Hirschhorn}, which gives the required cofibrantly generated model structure.
+The generating cofibrations and trivial cofibrations are given by the images under the free algebra functor of the generating cofibrations and trivial cofibrations in $FDG\Mod_A(R)$ (resp. $Fc\Mod_A(R)$). \end{proof}